newwayland/blog/content/post/interest-price-spiral/index.md

 ---
 title: "The Interest/Price Spiral"
 date: 2021-12-28T12:32:13Z
-summary: "Why the myth that raising interest rates controls inflation could, instead, lead to a price spiral"
+summary: "Raising interest rates in an attempt to control inflation is a myth that could, instead, lead to a price spiral"
 tags: [mmt, inflation, interest rates]

 ---